endless-eureka/Selenite/README.md

-# Selenite
+# Selenite (Programming Platform)
-🚀🎨💻 Blast off your web development journey with the perfect fusion of Java and HTML
+🚀🎨💻 Blast off your application development journey with the perfect fusion of best of bests programming languages